GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## TRACKBALL (optional)
 > **Note**
-> While the hardware side should work fine, I still need to add the code for the trackball.
+> While the hardware side should already work fine, I still need to add the code for the trackball.

 TBA